SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-coding-guidelines.md

 When working with SSR, to get the request URL or the origin, you should use the Spartacus `WindowRef.location.href` or `WindowRef.location.origin` properties.
 This works with CSR as well.

-**Note:** The `WindowRef.location` interface in SSR is able to mimic only some properties of the [Document Location Web API](https://developer.mozilla.org/en-US/docs/Web/API/Location), such as `href` and `origin`.
-However, when used with CSR, the `WindowRef.location` interface exposes all of the properties of the `Location` interface because it points to the original `Document.location` object.
+**Note:** The `WindowRef.location` property in SSR is able to mimic only some properties of the [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) interface, such as `href` and `origin`.
+However, when used with CSR, the `WindowRef.location` property exposes all of the properties of the `Location` interface because it points to the original `document.location` object.

 ## Avoiding Memory Leaks in SSR